danicacorpuz/danicacorpuz.github.io/objectstorage.md

 1. On the `BUILD & DEPLOY` tab, click the `Run Stage` icon of the `Build Stage`.

-	>Make sure all the stages are completed and passed before you proceed to the next step.
+	>Make sure all the stages are passed before you proceed to the next step.

 2. Go to [IBM Bluemix](ibm.biz/bluemixph) Website and login.